Facts, Identification & Control

 Female blow flies typically lay their eggs on decaying meat, where maggots hatch within a few hours to a few days depending on species.
 These maggots undergo three stages within several days, after which they leave their food source and pupate in soil.
 Within a few days, the pupation will be complete, at which point they emerge as adults.

-Blow fly maggots are generally seen near dead animals.
 Blow fly eggs are laid in rotting meat, where maggots feed and complete their development before seeking a dry location within which to pupate.
 After maturing, larvae create outer skins, known as puparia, that look like rat droppings or cockroach egg cases.
-Pupae develop within the puparium, maturing into adult blowflies.
+Pupae develop within the puparium, maturing into adults.